As installed, ThumbsPlus creates a database called

 Creating a new database: Here are SQL scripts that you can download to create a new database of the desired format.
 MariaDB is a drop-in replacement for MySQL and currently uses the same installation script.

 Note that you should open the script in a text editor to modify it for your specific database and to select the desired thumbnail size and other constants.
 You may want to use the tools provided with the database to create it and control the locations and names of the database data and log files.
-Also you may want to change the INSERTs to the ThumbsPlusDatabase table to match the desired thumbnail size, compression, and other attribute.
+Also you may want to change the INSERTs to the ThumbsPlusDatabase table to match the desired thumbnail size, compression, and other attributes.

 Other databases may be supported in the future.
 If you have a specific request, please submit a problem report.